maymeith/api-market-data-endpoint/README.md

 Answer:** https://api.exchange.coinbase.com

 3. **What is the difference between public and private endpoints?
 Answer:** Private endpoints Need API Key to access (DO POST/GET mainly it because of security matter ).
-Publice Endpoint doesn't require API KEY (mostly perfrom GET action)   Private endpoints are available for order management and account management.
+Public Endpoint doesn't require API KEY (mostly perfrom GET action)   Private endpoints are available for order management and account management.
 Every private request must be signed using the described authentication scheme.
 Private endpoints require authentication using your Coinbase Exchange API key.
 4. **What if your team lead ask you to turn this code to library for another NodeJS project as there will be more requirement to integrate with other exchages, how would you design it?
 You could just write the idea o README file.**